-When we think of popular Canadian stocks, there’s a few names that come to mind.
+When we think of buying Canadian stocks, there’s a few popular names that come to mind.

 Recently?
 Likely Shopify.
 The stock has a good chance to go down as the best performing Canadian stock in history.